 Stand-up paddleboard sprints

-This combination of volleyball and water polo—using a beach ball—pits the youngsters against their older relatives.
+This combination of volleyball and water polo using a beach ball for the youngsters against their older relatives.
 Secure a floating rope across the point where the water starts to get deep.
 The kids play on the shallow side while the teens and adults have to tread water.
 Score a point every time the beach ball lands in the water on the other side of the line.

-At the end of the day, tally up everyone’s scores and invite the winners to the podium—the gold medalist stands on top of the picnic table, while silver and bronze stand on the bench.
-After the medal ceremony, apply Rub•A535™ Extra Strength Heating Cream so you’re ready to go for tomorrow’s competition.
+At the end of the day, tally up everyone’s scores and invite the winners to the podium, the gold medalist stands on top of the picnic table, while silver and bronze stand on the bench.